|"The Pilgrims of Emmaus on the Road" -- by James Tissot|

 FIRST READING: Acts 3: 1 - 10

-1 Now Peter and John were going up to the temple at the hour of prayer, the ninth hour.
+1 Now Peter and John went up into the temple at the ninth hour of prayer.

-2 And a man lame from birth was being carried, whom they laid daily at that gate of the temple which is called Beautiful to ask alms of those who entered the temple.
+2 And a certain man who was lame from his mother's womb, was carried: whom they laid every day at the gate of the temple, which is called Beautiful, that he might ask alms of them that went into the temple.

-3 Seeing Peter and John about to go into the temple, he asked for alms.
+3 He, when he had seen Peter and John about to go into the temple, asked to receive an alms.

-10 and recognized him as the one who sat for alms at the Beautiful Gate of the temple; and they were filled with wonder and amazement at what had happened to him.
+10 And they knew him, that it was he who sat begging alms at the Beautiful gate of the temple: and they were filled with wonder and amazement at that which had happened to him.

 PSALM: Psalms 105: 1 - 4, 6 - 9

-1 O give thanks to the LORD, call on his name, make known his deeds among the peoples!
+1 Alleluia.
+Give glory to the Lord, and call upon his name: declare his deeds among the Gentiles.

-2 Sing to him, sing praises to him, tell of all his wonderful works!
+2 Sing to him, yea sing praises to him: relate all his wondrous works.

-3 Glory in his holy name; let the hearts of those who seek the LORD rejoice!
+3 Glory ye in his holy name: let the heart of them rejoice that seek the Lord.

-4 Seek the LORD and his strength, seek his presence continually!
+4 Seek ye the Lord, and be strengthened: seek his face evermore.

-6 O offspring of Abraham his servant, sons of Jacob, his chosen ones!
+6 O ye seed of Abraham his servant; ye sons of Jacob his chosen.

-8 He is mindful of his covenant for ever, of the word that he commanded, for a thousand generations,
+8 He hath remembered his covenant for ever: the word which he commanded to a thousand generations.

-9 the covenant which he made with Abraham, his sworn promise to Isaac.
+9 Which he made to Abraham; and his oath to Isaac.